Violence and Art #

 According to Mike Carlton, soldiers do not die with a patriotic slogan on their lips, rather a man’s last words were most often a cry for the mother who bore him.
 No glory there either.
 Only unbearable sorrow.

 Religion releases fierce passions that often turn to violence against others.
-See Religion and violence
+See side bar menu for: Religion and violence

 For Yeats there was a subtle relation between the historical process and the creative arts.
 Great art, for him, was a tribute to the spirit of a great age.
 All great art originates in the tragedy of history.
 Thus the art produced in the antiquity of Greece and Rome, Byzantium, and in Renaissance Italy was great because it emanated from a period when tension was high and when the history of man was in the making.